 Prime Minister from 27 October 1915 to 9 February 1923

-Imagine spending 58 years of your life in parliament!
-Billy Hughes was a member of federal parliament from the beginning of Federation in 1901 until 1952.
-Before that he spent seven years in the NSW parliament.
-He was Prime Minister for seven and a quarter years.
-While Prime Minister during the First World War, he became known as the 'little digger' and was an advocate for compulsory military service.
-During his long, stormy career he chopped and changed his political ties, representing four different parties.
-Three of them expelled him!
-Hughes was one of the fastest political wits in the history of the parliament.
+While Prime Minister during the First World War, he became known as the 'Little Digger' and was an advocate for compulsory military service.
+During his long, stormy career he chopped and changed his political ties, representing four different parties, three of which expelled him.
+Hughes was also known as one of the fastest political wits in the history of the parliament.

 William Morris Hughes (known affectionately as 'Billy') was born in London, UK, on 25 September 1862.
 He was the only child of Welsh immigrants to London.
-His father William Hughes was a carpenter at the House of Lords and a deacon in London's Welsh Baptist Church.
-His mother Jane Morris, a domestic servant, died when he was seven.
-After his mother's death he lived with her family at Llandudno, Wales, and attended the local grammar school until he turned 14.
+His father, William Hughes, was a carpenter at the House of Lords and a deacon in London's Welsh Baptist Church; his mother, Jane Morris, was a domestic servant, and died when he was seven.
+After his mother's death, the young Hughes lived with her family at Llandudno, Wales, and attended the local grammar school until he turned 14.
 He spent the next five years as a pupil teacher at St Stephen's Anglican School, Westminster, where (he later claimed) his school inspector, the poet and critic Matthew Arnold, encouraged him to read widely.

 Hughes migrated to Brisbane in 1884 and, after failing to find a teaching position, worked in a great variety of jobs including railways tally clerk, rock breaker, boundary rider, blacksmith's striker, well sinker, farm labourer, swagman and cook on a coastal ship.
 This last job was probably how he arrived in Sydney around 1886.

 In 1886 he married Elizabeth Cutts, with whom he had seven children.
-In 1891 he opened a small mixed business with his wife in Balmain, Sydney, which also sold books and political tracts.
+In 1891 he and Elizabeth opened a small mixed business in Balmain, Sydney, which, among other things, sold books and political tracts.
 He also worked as a door-to-door umbrella repairer to survive.

-Because he was attracted to radical politics, he joined the Socialist League and became a fiery street corner orator.
+Because he was attracted to radical politics, Hughes joined the Socialist League and became a fiery street corner orator.

-In 1893 he won the job of Australian Workers' Union organiser, travelling around western New South Wales to sign up members and establish Labor Electoral Leagues.
+In 1893 Hughes became an Australian Workers' Union organiser, travelling around western New South Wales to sign up members and establish Labor Electoral Leagues.
 (These were the forerunners of Labor Party branches.)

-Following informal work as an adviser to the Wharf Labourer's Union during the maritime strike of 1890, he became its secretary.
-He then founded the Trolley, Draymen and Carters' Union, and became its foundation president.
+Following informal work as an adviser to the Wharf Labourer's Union during the maritime strike of 1890, he became the union's secretary.
+He then founded the Trolley, Draymen and Carters' Union, and became its president.
 He gained awards for both unions, including minimum pay rates and the eight-hour day.
-In 1900 he founded and became first president of the national Waterside Workers' Union.
+In 1902, Hughes formed and led the Waterside Workers Federation of Australia.